Universal entanglement signatures of interface conformal field theories

 When two CFTs are glued in a scale-invariant way~\cite{Bachas_2002_permeable}, the theory is called an \textit{interface CFT} (ICFT).
-Existing attempts on ICFT are mainly based on a simple ``folding'' picture~\cite{Affleck1994folding, oshikawa1997_Ising_defect, Bachas_2002_permeable} which converts the interface to a boundary condition of the ``folded'' theory.
-While this tool is powerful for investigating two-point functions and transmission properties, the entanglement properties are in general not under analytical control and more difficult to access~\cite{Quella_2007_transmission, Kazuhiro_Sakai_2008, Peschel_2012_EE_defect, Calabrese_2012_EE_junction, brehm_2015_EE_interface_ising}, especially for our interested case of $c^{\rm (I)} \neq c^{\rm (II)}$.
+Existing attempts on ICFT are mainly based on a simple folding picture~\cite{Affleck1994folding, oshikawa1997_Ising_defect, Bachas_2002_permeable} which converts the interface to a boundary condition of the folded theory.
+While this tool is powerful for investigating two-point functions and transmission properties, the entanglement properties are in general not under analytical control and more difficult to access~\cite{Quella_2007_transmission, Kazuhiro_Sakai_2008, Peschel_2012_EE_defect, Calabrese_2012_EE_junction, Eisler_2012_defect, brehm_2015_EE_interface_ising}, especially for our interested case of $c^{\rm (I)} \neq c^{\rm (II)}$.
 This problem is particularly challenging in the context of CFT, therefore motivates us to consider a holographic estimation and lattice simulations.

 Here, we consider two distinct CFTs with the same length $L$ glued into a circle with length $2L$ through an interface.
-To access the entanglement structure of its ground state, we start by investigating a (1+1)-D ICFT with a semiclassical gravity dual described by a (2+1)-D Einstein gravity with a thin brane floating in it~\cite{Erdmenger2015_ICFT, vanRaamsdonk2020_Holoween, Karch2021_interfaceEE, yuya2022_reflected, Sonner2022_Island, karch_2022_universal_EE_ICFT}.
-While such an ICFT is extremely special, it might be the simplest example of ICFTs with nontrivial interfaces whose entanglement properties are analytically tractable.
+To access the entanglement structure of its ground state, we start by investigating a holographic thin-brane model~\cite{Erdmenger2015_ICFT, vanRaamsdonk2020_Holoween, Bachas2020_Interface, Bachas2021_Hol_ICFT, Karch2021_interfaceEE, yuya2022_reflected, Sonner2022_Island, karch_2022_universal_EE_ICFT} for realizing ICFT$_2$.
+While such a construction is extremely special, it might be the simplest example of ICFTs with nontrivial interfaces whose entanglement properties are analytically tractable.
 Based on the insights from the holographic ICFT, we numerically study two paradigmatic lattice models.
 As shown in Fig.~\ref{fig:schematics}(a), a symmetric entanglement-cut configuration allows us to extract universal information about the interface.
 In particular, we uncover a selection rule of an effective interface central charge $c_{\rm eff} = {\text{min}} \{ c^{\rm (I)}, c^{\rm (II)} \}$ from the reflected entropy (RE), which offers a peek into the underlying physics of interface.